pratyushvshah/Stock-Analyzer/README.md

 # Preliminary Stock Analyzer

-This python project is aimed at automating the process of analysing a company's financials.
+This python project is aimed at automating the process of analyzing a company's financials.

 ## Disclaimer